ExMacro/hass_ensto_ble/README.md

 6. Restart Home Assistant
 7. Go to Settings > Devices & services > Add Integration
 8. Search for "Hass Ensto BLE"

+### HACS installation
+1. Add the repository https://github.com/ExMacro/hass_ensto_ble to HACS as a custom repository
+2. Download the latest release to HACS
+3. Restart HA
+4. Go to Settings > Devices & services > Add Integration
+5. Search for "Hass Ensto BLE"

 The integration will automatically scan for Ensto BLE thermostats in pairing mode.